hablapps/blog/_posts/2024-04-10-Contributing-to-PyKX.md

 - [`clip`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.clip.html){:target="_blank"}

 But there is more to the library than the pandas API!
 There are plenty more things that could prove interesting to explore like how `toq` works (more info in the `pykx/src/cast.py` file), database management (currently beta, use with the `pykx.db` module), etc. Happy open-source coding!

+## Acknowledgments

+All errors in this post are our own, but we are extremely grateful to Connor McCarthy and the friendly PyKX Team for taking the time to meet with us on several occasions and guide us through the process of contributing to PyKX.

+## Connect with us!

+We are [Habla Computing](https://hablapps.com/), a small company based in Madrid with [a bunch of passionate Functional Programmers and Data Engineers](https://hablapps.com/team/) specializing in Scala, Spark and kdb+/q.

+We've just launched a new meetup series featuring hybrid events (in-person + streaming) focused on kdb+/q.
+Join us at _Everything Everywhere All with kdb/q_, you can [register here!](https://www.meetup.com/everything-everywhere-all-with-kdb-q/).

+Interested in leveraging our expertise?
+Whether it's Scala, Spark, kdb+/q, or any of our other services, [contact us directly](https://hablapps.com/contact/) or [connect via LinkedIn](https://www.linkedin.com/company/habla-computing/).
+We'd love to hear from you!

 ---